sarnold/portage-overlay/README.md

 ## Latest ##

-Recent updates for the Gnome 3 desktop (x86 and x86_64) as well as other powerpc updates for the older Gnome desktop and misc packages (audio, etc).
+Recent updates for the Gnome 3 desktop (x86, x86_64, and ppc) as well as other powerpc updates for the older Gnome desktop and misc packages (audio, etc).
 The exaile sound menu indicator plugin is working with exaile 3.2.1, except for the time elapesed calculation when paused.
+There's also a patched genkernel that provides initramfs fsck support for premounted volumes, and an updated dcmtk package.

 ## Current list of ebuilds: ##

 - app-accessibility/orca/orca-2.32.1.ebuild
 - app-accessibility/speech-dispatcher/speech-dispatcher-0.6.7-r1.ebuild
+- app-admin/gnome-system-tools/gnome-system-tools-2.32.0-r3.ebuild
 - app-admin/gnome-system-tools/gnome-system-tools-3.0.0.ebuild
 - app-admin/system-config-printer-common/system-config-printer-common-1.3.11-r1.ebuild
 - app-cdr/cdrtools/cdrtools-2.01.01_alpha40.ebuild